By Michael Martinez

 Reetuparna Das, an assistant professor at the University of Michigan, won the Borg Early Career Award given by the Computing Research Association–Women, given to a woman in computer science and/or engineering who has made significant research contributions and who has contributed to her profession, especially in the outreach to women.

 Susan Eggers, professor emerita at the University of Washington’s Paul G. Allen School of Computer Science and Engineering, won the 2018 Eckert-Mauchly Award for her outstanding contributions to simultaneous multithreaded processor architectures and multiprocessor sharing and coherency.
 The award, which carries a $5,000 prize, is the computer architecture community’s highest honor.
-She is the first woman to receive the award.
+She is the first woman to receive the award in its 39-year history.

 Gabriel Loh, an Advanced Micro Devices (AMD) Fellow, won the 2018 ACM SIGARCH Maurice Wilkes award for his outstanding contributions to the advancement of die-stacked architectures.
 The award honors individuals who significantly influence the computer architecture industry.